Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Methodology

-We fit each NN using backpropagation and the Adam optimizer \citep{kingma2014adam} with norm clipping at $1$, while using a validation set for early stop.
-For hyper-parameter optimization, we experiment with Adam learning rates in $\{0.001, 0.01, 0.1, 1\}$, and choose the one that performs best on the validation set.
-Additional details about architecture, initialization, fitting and evaluation depend on the dataset and manner of experimentation, as in the following Sections.
+We use a learning rate of $0.01$ with norm clipping at $1$ and $\ell_2$ regularisation with $\lambda=0.001$, while using a validation set for early stopping.
+Additional details about architecture, initialisation, fitting and evaluation depend on the dataset and manner of experimentation, as described in the following Sections.